lxj1999/lxj1999.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Master of Science (Robotics) student at the National University of Singapore.
-During my research assistant period at Xi'an Jiaotong University, I worked with Prof. Liuyang Zhang in the Department of Mechanical Engineering.
 From 2017 to 2021, I studied at Xi'an Jiaotong University and received a B.Eng. degree in Mechanical Engineering.
 I was awarded 'Excellent Undergraduate Graduation Project (Top 1%)' to finish my undergraduate study.

 My research interest includes medical robots and medical imaging.